 The MIT Sustainable Supply Chain Lab (SSCL) helps organizations improve their logistics and supply chain operations by creating applied and innovative research aimed at fostering growth while considering environmental and social sustainability.
 We connect research outcomes to practical settings, enabling companies and stakeholders to leverage supply chains as a beneficial force to reach global sustainable development goals.
 We also seek to improve the visibility of supply chain impacts and develop strategies to help reduce them, so companies can better address consumer, political, and shareholder concerns.

-Supply chains are key in connecting people and products, offering a platform for industries and stakeholders to work together toward the Sustainable Development Goals.
+Supply chains are key in connecting people and products, offering a platform for industries and stakeholders to work together toward their sustainable development goals.
 As consumers, governments, and investors grow more aware of environmental and social issues, companies are rethinking their supply chains.
 However, finding effective, sustainable solutions is challenging, as businesses must balance competing priorities and objectives.

-Since the onset of the COVID-19 pandemic, and even before, the increase in logistics intensity due to e-commerce is pushing companies to offer faster and more frequent deliveries, which increases fuel consumption and CO2 emissions.
+The increase in logistics intensity due to the growth of e-commerce — particularly since the COVID-19 pandemic — is pushing companies to offer faster and more frequent deliveries, which increases fuel consumption and CO2 emissions.
 Currently, transportation is the industry that contributes the most to greenhouse gas (GHG) emissions in the United States.

 Transform your organization’s climate pledges into actionable strategies through better supply chain management.
 Modeled on our for-credit MIT course, SCM.290x provides the foundation for you to meet stakeholders’ demands for supply chain sustainability.